-- If you encounter similar iCloud errors on Mac, this can stop you from using the features properly.
+- Are you seeing This action could not be completed?
+This iCloud error can stop you from using the features of this cloud storage provider properly.

-- For more useful information at any point in time, don't forget to bookmark our Mac page.
+- For more useful information at any point in time, do not forget to bookmark this Mac Hub as well.

 How do I fix This action could not be completed iCloud error?